Authentic Holland

 Itinerary

-Each boat has a slightly different itinerary and also vary in what is included and not included.
+Each boat has a slightly different itinerary and also varies in what is included and not included.
 All distances are approximate.
 The planned itinerary is subject to change, even on very short notice, due to changing wind and weather conditions and other unforeseen circumstances having to do with mooring requirements, docking location changes, lock repairs, etc.

 Day 1: Amsterdam | Amsterdam – Wijk bij Duurstede